Sidney King painting, "Indian Uprising, 1622"

 the allegiance of the supposed "Chanco" to the colonists, not to his fellow Native Americans, is honored on the interior of the reconstructed church at Jamestown

 Opechancanough could not exterminate the colony, but tried instead to reset the balance of power.
-If Opechancanough had intended to completely expel the English from Virginia, killing all the colonists until they fled in ships, then he would have followed up with further assaults.
-Instead, there were no attacks for almost six months, and then only four men were killed.
+If Opechancanough had intended to completely expel the English from Virginia, killing all the colonists until they fled in ships, then he should have followed up with further assaults and even attacked Jamestown.
+Though the abandoned settlements were burned, he initiated limited attacks on the ten or so plantations where the English had concentrated.

 Obviously there are no written records documenting Opechancanough's war aims.
 Modern historian Frederick Gleach argues that attempts by the English to subvert the Native American religion was one cause for military action.
 The timing of the assault near Easter may have been a conscious effort to demonstrate that the English religion was not a source of power.
 George Thorpe, who was the most active colonists proselytizing personally to Opechancanough at Bermuda Hundred, was killed and his body mutilated.